-- salt should not be added to toddlers' food at the table - salt added during cooking should be minimal and herbs and spices should be used as flavouring in place of extra salt - compare pastas/spaghetti in tomato sauces and choose those with a lower salt content - only occasionally should toddlers be given salty foods such as: - crisps and similar packet snacks - tinned foods with added salt or brine such as tinned fish and vegetables - potato waffles, and other processed potato products - toddlers should not be given ready meals and take away meals made for adults and older children regularly, as these may contain a lot of salt.
+- salt should not be added to toddlers' food at the table - salt added during cooking should be minimal and herbs and spices can be used as flavouring in place of extra salt - compare pastas/spaghetti in tomato sauces and choose those with a lower salt content - salty foods that should be limited to once per week include: - crisps and similar packet snacks - tinned foods with added salt or brine such as tinned fish and vegetables - potato waffles, and other processed potato products - toddlers should not be given ready meals and take away meals made for adults and older children regularly, as these may contain a lot of salt.
 Only foods low in salt/sodium should be chosen and only small portions given to toddlers.
 Extra vegetables should be added to make a meal more nutritionally balanced.